-- D1.12.
-In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the prominence of the secondary escarpment running between Twyford and Droxford. - Preserve the large area of early assarted enclosures with thick hedgerows and significant tracts of ancient woodland e.g. Preshaw Wood and Dur Wood.
+- D1.13 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve the prominence of the secondary escarpment running between Twyford and Droxford. - Preserve the large area of early assarted enclosures with thick hedgerows and significant tracts of ancient woodland e.g. Preshaw Wood and Dur Wood.
 Encourage re-introduction of traditional woodland management techniques, such as coppicing, and promote interest in, and marketing of, local wood products, including wood for fuel - Conserve, and seek to extend, areas of unimproved chalk grassland at Beacon Hill and on the secondary scarp by continuing to manage (graze), the sites.
-Maintain a balance between wooded and open areas. - Monitor the effects of recreational pressure on ecologically sensitive areas such as the National Nature Reserve at Beacon Hill. - Conserve archaeological features, particularly the enclosure in Preshaw Woods and round barrow cemetery and holloways on Beacon Hill. - Conserve, and continue to manage, the features of the parklands and designed landscapes at Longwood Park, Marwell House, Belmore House, Upham House, Preshaw House, Hazel Holt, Park House and Hill Place.
-Consider enhancing, or creating new views to, these landscape features. - Ensure expansion of settlements in the South Hampshire lowlands (along the southern edge of the designated National Park boundary) do not threaten the rural, secluded character of the downs. - Conserve the panoramic views across downland from ridge tops, particularly from Beacon Hill. - D1.13 The following development considerations are specific to this character area: - Consider views from Beacon Hill in planning any change in this and adjacent landscapes. - Conserve the small scale and rural setting to the villages of Owlesbury, Upham and Upper Swanmore.
+Maintain a balance between wooded and open areas. - Monitor the effects of recreational pressure on ecologically sensitive areas such as the National Nature Reserve at Beacon Hill. - Conserve archaeological features, particularly the enclosure in Preshaw Woods and round barrow cemetery and holloways on Beacon Hill. - Conserve and continue to manage areas of semi-natural woodland, fen grassland, open water and wetland at The Moors Local Nature Reserve and SSSI. - Conserve, and continue to manage, the features of the parklands and designed landscapes at Longwood Park, Marwell House, Belmore House, Upham House, Preshaw House, Hazel Holt, Park House and Hill Place.
+Consider enhancing, or creating new views to, these landscape features. - Ensure expansion of settlements in the South Hampshire lowlands (along the southern edge of the National Park boundary) do not threaten the rural, secluded character of the downs. - Conserve the panoramic views across downland from ridge tops, particularly from Beacon Hill.

+D1.14 The following development considerations are specific to this character area:

+- Consider views from Beacon Hill in planning any change in this and adjacent landscapes. - Conserve the small scale and rural setting to the villages of Owlesbury, Upham and Upper Swanmore.
 It will be necessary for development, particularly on the edges of these settlements, to be monitored so that the nucleated settlements do not expand and lose their small scale, nucleated form.